Finding an Au Pair for your family

 A member of our team will help facilitate the matching process and confirm the Au Pair accepts.
 In order to mutually match, your Family Profile, photos, detailed duties, and benefits are provided to the au pair.
 The au pair must accept the offer and once accepted, the Go Au Pair team will help finalize the next steps.
 These include agreeing to the contract, completing relevant documents, arranging travel plans, and more.

-Only families with approved Family Profiles can complete these steps.
+Only families with approved Family Profiles can complete these steps and find an Au Pair.
 If you’re ready to get started, register and complete your profile today!